-IoT dashboard- An IoT control panel for all your smart devices
+IoT control Panel for monitoring your IoT devices

 The modern digital age today has brought about a data explosion.
 With so much data floating around, it is quite natural to miss valuable insights from this huge data.
 The Internet of Things era has given us billions of interconnected devices that are constantly churning out large amounts of data.
 It doesn’t matter which IoT application or IoT platform you are using.
 Loads of information churned out by these devices are of little use if we are not able to control and process this data.
 All these tasks of controlling, structuring, processing, and refinement of data are performed by IoT dashboards.
 Thus, an IoT dashboard, also known as a control panel for IoT devices, is an integral requirement of any IoT-enabled platform/ecosystem as it helps turn massive amounts of data into actionable insights.